Rizsaurav/Sortify/README.md

 * Document sorting into different folders

 **Shivendra**
+ * Update the ui according to the backend team's needs as they progress
+ * Add the chatbot ui
+ * Refactor the CSS for Dashboard

 **Saurav**
 * Refining RAG for richer output
 * Connecting RAG to the frontend